Turin DF64 Grinder Review: Does It Live Up To The Hype?

 Value for money is where the DF64 shines.
 It probably does not match the Niche Zero or the Ceado e37s in terms of quality.
 Still, it is also notably less expensive than those options — depending to some extent on where in the world you’re ordering it from.

-The other major selling point of the DF64 versus the Niche Zero is that it is available.
+The other major selling point of the DF64 versus the Niche Zero is that it is readily available.
 The Niche Zero is not easy to buy, even if you have the cash.
-You need to be quick on the website refresh draw when new stock is released.
-And if you do manage to order one, there’s often a long lead time before delivery.
 On the other hand, the DF64 is widely available from distributors around the world.

 The DF64’s value for money is somewhat tempered because a series of after-market modifications vastly improve it.
 If you want this grinder at its best, you should also factor in the cost of a new dosing cup, an upgrade to SSP burrs, a funnel to avoid static mess, and possibly a solution to popcorning.
 Then again, if you love to tinker with commercial products, you’ll probably enjoy this good coffee grinder’s potential for greatness.